ekondayan/libtfmini/README.md

 Those two methods do one simple task - to send a buffer of specified length and to receive a buffer of specified length.
 This design decision was made for two reasons:

 - Communication layer is entirely project specific and it's implementation can differ from project to project.
 If you develop for a desktop you may want to use the native Linux serial port API or  you may want to use the more user friendly and polished API of QT.
-If you develop for a MCU you maw want to use the MCU's periphery directly or you may want to use the drivers provided by some RTOS.
+If you develop for a MCU you may want to use the MCU's periphery directly or you may want to use the drivers provided by some RTOS.
 Those are just an examples of some use cases.
 The real world is much much more colorfull.

 - You may wish to have more control over the execution of `send` and `receive`.
   For example if you want to track  the execution time or to count the bytes transfered by the two methods.

 An example implementation of  using the QT's SerialPort library